What Are The Best Exterior Paint Colors For Summer 2020?

-- Light blue is accents well with light-yellow or white trim, but it’s now common to pair it with bright red trim.
-This is a good pair to use draw attention to architectural details.
+- Light blue accents well with light-yellow or white trim, but it’s now common to pair it with bright red trim.
+This is a good pair to use to draw attention to architectural details.

 - Yellow matches nicely with cinnamon tones.
 The overall look is happy and cozy.